bloominstituteoftechnology/ios-albums/README.md

 ## Instructions

 Please fork and clone this repository.
-This repository does not have a starter project but, so create one inside of the cloned repository folder.
+This repository does not have a starter project, so create one inside of the cloned repository folder.
 This repository does contain a file with example JSON that you will need in order to set up your model objects.

 ### Part 1 - Storyboard Setup